navi-language/website/learn.md

 throw "error message";
 ```

-Or implement the `Error` interface for a custom error type:
+Or implement the `error` interface for a custom error type:

 ```nv, ignore
 struct MyError {